0liverFlow/0liverFlow/README.md

 I'm a cybersecurity specialist working as an application security engineer for an industrial-leading company. <br>
 I am passionate about pentesting, red-teaming, programming and forensics. <br>
-I enjoy learning new techniques, creating tools to automate manual and repetitive tasks and solving CTFs challenges to keep my skills sharp. <br>
+I enjoy learning new techniques, creating tools to automate manual and repetitive tasks, and solving CTFs to keep my skills sharp. <br>
 Moreover, I like teaching and sharing my knowledge with others as this allows me to learn more and contribute to the community. <br>

 - 💼 Currently learning: I am currently deepening my knowledge of web and Active Directory attacks